 - Formatting lists: Ctrl + Shift + 7 will toggle on a numbered list or format highlighted text into a numbered list.
 Ctrl + Shift + 8 will do the same with a bulleted list.

 - Word count: Ctrl + Shift + C will bring up the word count screen, showing how many pages, words, and characters are in a highlighted section and the full document, so you know how close you are to that absolutely insane 10,000-word count your English teacher assigned.

-- Voice typing: Ctrl + Shift + S will start voice typing, allowing you to add more text to your document without having to type it all out.
+- Voice typing: Ctrl + Shift + S will start voice typing, allowing you to dictate text to your document without having to type it all out.

-- Go to top or bottom: Ctrl + Search + left arrow will go to the beginning of your document while Ctrl + Search + right arrow will go to the end.
+- Jump to top or bottom: Ctrl + Search + left arrow will take you to the beginning of your document while Ctrl + Search + right arrow will go to the end.

 - Insert links: Ctrl + K will open the insert link window in Google Docs, allowing you to create a new hyperlink for new text or add a hyperlink to the text you had currently highlighted.